Allergies - general

 Dust, flowers, trees, rabbits, bonfire smoke, brick dust, perfume, elastic, soil, cleaning sprays, paint.

-How many did you get?
+How many do you think are right?
 If you said all of them you would be correct.

 Remember that allergies are the way some people react to everyday things that don't bother most people.